St Germans Priory Church

 Inside, information boards tell the story of the building and highlight its continuing role as a vibrant community resource, event centre and place of worship.

 When Henry VIII dissolved the monasteries, the Priory church was spared from destruction in 1539 due to its continued use as the parish church.
-Adjoining monastic buildings were sold off into private ownership and later passed to the Eliot family, who still live there today.
+Adjoining monastic buildings were sold off into private ownership and later passed to the Eliot family, who still live on the neighbouring Port Eliot Estate today.